bsalinassanchez/cse15l-lab-reports/_posts/2022-1-12-lab-report-1-week-2.md

     * Accounts will appear as `cse15lwi22xyz@ieng6.ucsd.edu`, where `xyz` is unique to each student
 2. In the VSCode terminal, type `$ ssh cse15lwi22xyz@ieng6.ucsd.edu`
     * this commands allows the client (your device) to connect to the server (ieng6)
-    * if a message pops up stating that the authenticity of host could not be established, just type `yes` to continue
+    * if a message pops up stating that the authenticity of host could not be established, just type `yes` and enter your password (your password for the course-specific account)
-3.
+3. If your connection to the server is successful, your terminal should look like this:
+    * insert image of terminal